monkey265/VHDL-Diagramer/README.md

 - Render logical operations with nets
 - Split the code into packages to make it more maintainable
 - Add suport for components
+- Make a list of nets/ports/unused etc...
+- tcl interface
 - Support for verilog?